Cynosureturn/md-reader/README.md

 - 💾 Download current tab as raw `.md` file
 - 🧭 Toggleable sidebar for a distraction-free layout
 - 🌐 Switch between English and Simplified Chinese interface
-- 🎛️ Toggle GitHub-style Markdown CSS on/off (for better mobile compatibility)

 ---